 - Understanding tilting of the head.

 - Understanding chin positions.

 - Understanding finger movements

 Body Language Training Content- Part 3

-There are different factors that will create false body language signals.
-This is why it is so important to examine the positions and gestures as a whole when attempting to interpret body language.
-To prevent body language mistakes, become aware of these factors and think carefully when reading body language.
+There are several factors that will produce misleading body language signals.
+This is why it is crucial to consider the positions and gestures as a whole when trying to read body language.

 - The Eyes Have It